evanj/sftpsync/README.md

 ### SSH/SFTP

-`sftpsync` uses your SSH agent if you have it configured.
+`sftpsync` uses SSH agent if you have it configured.
 If that fails, it will use your current user name and prompt for a password.
 Otherwise, you can specify a username and password in the URL as `sftp://user:pass@host/`.

 ### AWS S3